jzemmels/cartridgeCaseLitReview/README.md

 - Tai and Eddy (2018) *A Fully Automatic Method for Comparing Cartridge Case Images*

+  - Synopsis: Details a procedure by which (2D) images of cartridge cases can be automatically preprocessed (using various image processing techniques), compared, and classified as matching/non-matching.
+For the comparison procedure, they propose a method that is almost identical to the comparison procedure in Weller et al. (2012).

+  - Limitations:

+  - Contribution: The cartridges and cartridges3D R packages are available on GitHub to reproduce the results shown in the paper.
+Much of the code provided in these packages was adapted for use in the cmcR package.

+- Tai (2019) *Record Linkage and Matching Problems in Forensics*

-  - Synopsis/Contribution:
+  - Synopsis

   - Limitations

-- Tai (2019) *Record Linkage and Matching Problems in Forensics*
+  - Contributions

+- Giudice et al. (2019) *Siamese Ballistics Neural Network*

   - Synopsis